Table of Contents

 Running, like other sports, has many health benefits for your psyche.
 At the same time, it is a great way to achieve your dream body.
 However, if you want to be an all-around athlete, you should combine it with strength training.

 At the same time, it is necessary to focus on quality food intake, which will help you replenish your energy after a demanding running workout and give you strength for the next one.
 To find out more, read our article How to calculate your energy and macronutrient intake for weight loss or muscle gain?

 If you already have any experience with running, whether it is negative or positive, we will be happy if you share it with us.
-And if the article convinced you that going running is not a bad idea, definitely share it with your friends.
-Maybe this way you will find your running partner, which will make it even easier for you to start.
+And if the article convinces you that going for a run is not a bad idea, share it with your friends.
+Maybe thanks to that you will find a partner, with whom running will be easier for you.

-Hahn (2019) – The effect of interval intensity on time to exhaustion during high intensity interval training (HIIT) running in recreational male runners – digitalcommons.humboldt.edu/etd/251/
+Hahn (2019) – The effect of interval intensity on time to exhaustion during high intensity interval training (HIIT) running in recreational male runners – https://digitalcommons.humboldt.edu/etd/251/

 Centers for disease control and prevention Atlanta – Physical Activity for a Healthy Weight – https://www.cdc.gov/healthyweight/physical_activity/index.html

 Friedenreich, Orenstein (2002) – Physical Activity and Cancer Prevention: Etiologic Evidence and Biological Mechanisms – https://doi.org/10.1093/jn/132.11.3456S

 Pedersen, Bruunsgaard (1995) – How physical exercise influences the establishment of infections – https://pubmed.ncbi.nlm.nih.gov/7676100/

 Campbell, Turner – Debunking the Myth of Exercise-Induced Immune Suppression: Redefining the Impact of Exercise on Immunological Health Across the Lifespan – https://pubmed.ncbi.nlm.nih.gov/29713319/